Auquan/help-project/.github/ISSUE_TEMPLATE/data-request-template.md

 - [ ] csv
 - [ ] xlsx
 - [ ] pickle
+- [ ] Other
+- If Other option is selected, please mention the format
 #### Input Format (based on Data Source):
 - [ ] HTML
 - [ ] PDF